Every AFOQT Subtest Strategy You Need to Know

 Systematic Counting: Check all six directions from the marked block: top, bottom, front, back, left, right.
 Don’t forget hidden blocks.

-Layer by Layer: Mentally slice the figure into horizontal layers and count touching blocks in each layer.
+Layer by Layer: Mentally slice the figure into horizontal layers and count touching blocks in each.

 Aviation Information: Flying Knowledge